mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.0-1.9.2/quick-start-guide/index.md

     jsonPath: /mnt/mesos/sandbox/data/keys/gcp_key.json
 ```

-The DC/OS Spinnaker front50 service can be configured to use secrets for AWS S3 and GCS credentials.
-You have to create all of them using the following commands. **The ones you are not using with empty content.**
+The DC/OS {{ model.techName }} front50 service can be configured to use secrets for AWS S3 and GCS credentials.
+You have to create all of them using the following commands. **Configure the ones you are not using with empty content.**
 ```
 dcos security secrets create -v <your-aws-access-key-id> spinnaker/aws_access_key_id